leap-project/leap-project.github.io/synthesizing-data.md

-We are exploring situations in which our framework for private synthetic data generation can provide robust protection against privacy attacks , while still providing utility close to that of real data.
-Furthermore, the framework aims to operate in a federated setting, so that the user has access to a larger set of data than can be found in any one location.
+We are exploring situations in which our framework for private synthetic data generation can provide robust protection against privacy attacks, while still providing utility close to that of real data.
+Furthermore, the framework aims to operate in a federated setting, so that the user has access to more data than can be found at any one location.
 This protects against common issues in data science, such as overfitting and data imbalance.